aigeek0x0/chat-with-multiple-pdfs-streamlit-langchain-faiss-openai/readme.md

 -----
 To use the MultiPDF Chat App, follow these steps:

-1. Ensure that you have installed the required dependencies and added the OpenAI API key to the `.env` file.
+1. Ensure that you have installed the required dependencies and added the OpenAI API key to app.py.

-2. Run the `main.py` file using the Streamlit CLI.
+2. Run the `app.py` file using the Streamlit CLI.
 Execute the following command:
    ```
    streamlit run app.py
    ```